dhdev20XX/pinia-cart/README.md

 # pinia-cart

-A Demo Vue3 project I setup to practice using the the Composition Api and Pinia.
+A demo Vue3 project I set up to practice using the Composition Api and Pinia.

 ## Project setup
-Requires a firbase project with a realtime database.
-Create an .env file with the folowing value.
+Requires a Firebase project with a Realtime Database.
+Create an .env file with the following values.
 ```
 VITE_API_URL="Your_fire_base_url"
 ```